-Try some of their fabulous recipes for homemade iced teas from the American Tea Room blends.
+Their fabulous recipes for homemade iced teas from the American Tea Room blends pioneered the recent trend in tea cocktails.
 Tasting the real kick of ginger, the sweetness or tartness of dried fruits, spices and the other natural ingredients in these tea blends gives you an entirely different quality perspective about iced tea.

 David spoke very passionately about his teas and as he fired his know-how I wondered, why he has opened a tea room after being a businessman for years?
 “When I was traveling to Europe I had so much great tea, I liked the tea houses in France, Austria, Germany and wanted something like that in the US.”
 So, he went for it with his partner, and now the American Tea Room can rank amongst the best tea rooms in the entire America.

-The recently redesigned store opened at the beginning of 2017 with a more appealing, cleaner and hip to hang out at space than was its previous layout.
+The redesigned store in Beverly Hills opened at the beginning of 2017 with a more appealing, cleaner and hip to hang out at space than was its previous layout.
 As all my photos show, the space is now brighter and more fresh.
 “We try to change the image of tea not being just something healthy to drink, but we want to show the great taste and encourage people to try new things that are actually thousands years old.”
 Further, the company aimed at teaching people about each tea and how to brew it correctly.
-There are Tea*vents on the premises, but also when you buy tea here, you will be advised in detail about the preparation on the label.
+There were Tea*vents on the premises, but also when you bought tea, you were advised in detail about the preparation on the label.
 David explained the main challenges: “People are sometimes intimidated by tea, as they do not know much about it, but I always tell them – you also do not know much about all food and still go to restaurants and try it.
 The tea business is now like the wine business in the 1970s US, people do not know the differences between tea from Assam in India and tea from Yunnan in China.
 But, luckily it is evolving and there are more people like us educating our customers about our products.”

 For my favourite blends by the American Tea Room check my earlier post on the American Iced Tea.